Parks & Playgrounds

 +Tour information and Departure times

 Hire your own boat for your personal Christmas Lights cruise.
-A skipper’s ticket/boat licence is required for all boat hire after sunset.
-However, if you do not hold a Recreational Skippers Ticket, we will supply a guide at an additional cost (the guide will be counted in the passenger numbers).
+A valid skipper’s ticket/boat licence is required for all boat hire after sunset.

 +More information and Booking